overfullstack/overfullstack.github.io/src/pages/articles/2018-12-09---monads-for-drunken-coders-1/index.md

 ### Flow Heterogeneous data Fluently
 - Streamlining of functions is easier said than done when dealing with Heterogeneous data.
 - Unidirectional flow demands uniform data structure for the entire stream-per-step.
-A pipeline can have different types of stream, but how can a stream/collection have different data types?
+A pipeline can have different types of streams, but how can a stream/collection have different data types?
 <img class="post-gif" src="https://media.giphy.com/media/OeX0obPwKJ0OI/giphy.gif">
 - Flowing through a function, Data inside a stream/collection of one type can metamorphose into various life forms of all shapes and sizes as it comes out, may be due to invalidations or exceptions or some eggs hatch into chickens or dinosaurs or your database just gets struck by a lightning.
 - The dichotomy of Data metamorphism with Stream Uniformity can be seen in our current problem.